smarter-sh/community/contributors/guide/style-guide.md

 ### Formatting Text

-The formatting guidelines have been selected to mirror or augment the [Kubernetes documentation style-guide].
+The formatting guidelines have been selected to mirror or augment the [Smarter documentation style-guide].
 Remaining consistent across the different content sources improves the overall readability and understanding of the documentation being presented in addition to giving the project a unified external appearance.